stripe/stripe-ios/README.md

 1. Open Stripe.xcodeproj
 1. Select either the iOS or OS X scheme in the toolbar at the top
 1. Go to Product->Test

+## Migrating from versions < 1.2

+As mentioned above, versions of Stripe-iOS prior to 1.2 included a class called `STPView`, which provided a pre-built credit card form.
+This functionality has been moved from Stripe-iOS to PaymentKit, a separate project.
+If you were using `STPView` prior to version 1.2, migrating is simple:

+1. Add PaymentKit to your project, as explained on its [project page](https://github.com/stripe/PaymentKit).
+2. Replace any references to `STPView` with a `PKView` instead.
+Similarly, any classes that implement `STPViewDelegate` should now instead implement the equivalent `PKViewDelegate` methods.
+Note that unlike `STPView`, `PKView` does not take a Stripe API key in its constructor.
+3. To submit the credit card details from your `PKView` instance, where you would previously call `createToken` on your `STPView`, replace that with the following code (assuming `self.paymentView` is your `PKView` instance):

+        if (![self.paymentView isValid]) {
+            return;
+        }
+        STPCard *card = [[STPCard alloc] init];
+        card.number = self.paymentView.card.number;
+        card.expMonth = self.paymentView.card.expMonth;
+        card.expYear = self.paymentView.card.expYear;
+        card.cvc = self.paymentView.card.cvc;
+        [Stripe createTokenWithCard:card completion:^(STPToken *token, NSError *error) {
+            if (error) {
+                // handle the error as you did previously } else {
+                // submit the token to your payment backend as you did previously }
+        }];